Core5-team/illuminati_eks/README.md

 1. EKS Setup Module
 2. EKS Workflow Module
 3. DB Setup Module
-5. How to Run
+4. How to Run

 ---

-Version of kubernetis is : 1.34
+Version of kubernetes is : 1.34

 The EKS module sets up the configuration for networking and defines how the EKS cluster will operate.